Jadvyga Tūbelienė: Fleeing Lithuania (1940)

 After the departure of Antanas Smetona and Sofija Smetonienė from Lithuania, on June 15, 1940, Jadvyga initially wanted to stay in the country.
 In her opinion, as a widow and not holding public office, she wouldn't be of interest to the Soviets.
 Besides, she said, she had lived with Russians all her life, she wasn't afraid of Russians.

 On the evening of June 16, Tūbelis’ former driver, well aware of the imminent danger, tried to persuade Jadvyga to flee Lithuania as soon as possible.
 Jadvyga resisted.
 If you don't want to save yourself, he argued, then save your daughter.
 Finally convinced, Jadvyga rushed to the German Embassy in Kaunas the next morning and received a diplomatic visa from the envoy, Erich Zechlin, with no date for her return to Lithuania.

 Jadvyga packed as though she were going for a long weekend at the beach.
-In her luggage was a large terrycloth robe, a few summer dresses, a sweater and two pairs of shoes.
+In her luggage was a large terrycloth robe, a few summer dresses, a sweater, and two pairs of shoes.
 Juozas Tūbelis’ old secretary, Vytautas Einoris, who was in tears, grabbed a few small valuables and stuffed them into Jadvyga's luggage.
 One of the items was a Fabergé cigarette case – red and yellow gold with a sapphire clasp.
 Per the inscription, it was given to Juozas Tūbelis by his cabinet ministers in 1929.

-With the necessary documents and two small suitcases, Jadvyga and Marija, boarded the train to Berlin and crossed the border of Lithuania without being detained, on June 17, 1940.
+With the necessary documents and two small suitcases, Jadvyga and Marija boarded the train to Berlin on June 17, 1940, and crossed the border of Lithuania without being detained.
 As it turned out, there was a real need for haste, as Jadvyga and her daughter were on the NKVD's list of persons to be liquidated.
 Jadvyga would never return to Lithuania.